mcidclan/psp-media-engine-custom-core/samples/poc/README.md

-## PSP Media Engine's Core: POC
+## PSP Media Engine Custom Core: POC

-Poc using demonstrating the use of meCoreDcacheWritebackInvalidateAll and meCoreBusClockFilterEnabled.
+Poc demonstrating the use of meCoreDcacheWritebackInvalidateAll and meCoreBusClockFilterEnabled.

 ## Usage
 Build it with CMake, then copy the EBOOT.PBP and kcall.prx (available in the /build folder) into the same folder within the GAME directory.